3DCP-TUe/ConcreteCandyTracker/README.md

 @license GPL-3.0 <https://www.gnu.org/licenses/gpl-3.0.html>

-Contact us if you want to obtain a copy of the source code with a different license.
+Contact us if you want to obtain a copy of the code with a different license.